-He reached back to the name Acadia, which was a reference to the Greek region of Arcadia that early explorers from the 1500s, such as Italian Giovanni da Verrazzano, applied to the America.
+He reached back to the name Acadia, a reference to the Greek region of Arcadia that early explorers from the 1500s, such as Italian Giovanni da Verrazzano, applied to the America.
 He told Ruth and Faith that he always thought it a very fitting name for the park, that it reflected the heritage of the region.
 With their blessing, be persuaded the government to change the name in order to clear the way for the gift of land, which was added to the new Acadia National Park in 1929.

 The Schoodic slice of the park, roughly five percent of its total, isn’t the only charitable legacy left by the Moores.
 John’s cousin Henry provided funding for the Henry D. Moore Parish House and Library, which still serves Steuben today.
 And Ruth and her husband spent part of her fortune restoring an English country estate, Chequers, which they gave to the government of Britain.
 It is used to this day as the Prime Minister’s retreat and country house.

 This story last updated in 2022.

 Image of Jordan Pond and the Bubbles: By Plh1234us – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=6837274.